CEREBELLUM – 3

 The gray matter is formed by three distinct regions in that are highlighted in different shades of blue hovering the mouse or clicking on the lower image.

 The region closest to the white matter is the granular layer, formed by a large number of small neurons compactedly arranged.
-The next region is formed by neurons that have a very large cell body.
-They are called Purkinje cells.
+The next region is formed by Purkinje cells,neurons that have very large cell bodies.

 The outermost layer of each fold is the molecular layer, which has relatively few neuronal cell bodies.